paperpatch/social_network_api/README.md

   - Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks.

 This repository requires [Insomnia Core](https://insomnia.rest/products/insomnia) to be utilized.

+This repository uses [MongoDB](https://www.mongodb.com/) to set up the database, models and routes.

 <br/>